 Despite being a small town, Westwood has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

+Westwood is a somewhat ethnically-diverse town.
 The people who call Westwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westwood residents report their race to be White, followed by Asian.
-Important ancestries of people in Westwood include Italian, English, German, and French .
+Important ancestries of people in Westwood include Irish, Italian, English, German, and Polish.

 The most common language spoken in Westwood is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Chinese and Arabic.